The Right Choice for Irregular and Dry Eyes?

 Some people are unable to wear traditional contact lenses due to irregular corneas or other issues.
 For a long time, glasses were the only option.
 Just as contact lenses marked a major technological revolution when they entered the market, scleral contacts offer another major innovation.

-Fortunately, if you are in Orlando, Hunter Park, Lake Nona, or anywhere else nearby in Florida, you can contact Uptown Eyecare.
+Fortunately, if you are in Orlando, Hunters Creek, Lake Nona, or anywhere else nearby in Florida, you can contact Uptown Eyecare.
 Our optometrists would be happy to speak with you.

 Optometrist Talk: When Scleral Contact Lenses are Needed